Ricardosgeral/relier/README.md

 Note that, selecting the option <Hole Erosion Test (HET)>,
 ***no*** data of the interface (middle) pressure sensor will be acquired, since HET only uses two pressure sensors (upstream and downstream).
-If you select <Other...>, you have a textbox that can be used to give a name to the test type.
+If you select -<Other...>, you have a textbox that can be used to give a name to the test type.
 In this case, test data from all sensors is recorded.

 To go back to the **General settings** page, click the blue return button.